-Ableton Live and FL Studio.
+Ableton vs FL Studio.

 If you’re new, these two pieces of software are Digital Audio Workstations (DAWs) – the beating heart of the producer’s studio.
 They are arguably the two most popular DAWs in electronic music (ignoring the fact that Pro Tools is the ‘industry standard’, but who cares about that, right?)